cnsoft/cocos2d-kamcord-ios/README.md

 In order to use Kamcord, you need a developer key and developer secret.
 To get these, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.

 Kamcord relies on **iOS 5.0** APIs.
 You can still will run without problem on older version of iOS, you will not be able to to record video.
-We have tested Kamcord on physical devices and can confirm that it runs on the following devices:

-- iPhone 3GS
-- iPhone 4
-- iPhone 4S
-- iPod Touch 3G
-- iPod Touch 4G
-- iPad 1
-- iPad 2
-- iPad 3
+Kamcord works on the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch 3G and 4G, and all iPads.

 This is currently an alpha 0.1.0 build.
 We will be making lots of improvements and adding many features over the next few months.
 We'd love to hear your feedback and thoughts.
 If you have any questions or comments, please don't hesitate to contact us.